festim-dev/V-V-report/report/validation/thermodesorption_spectra/dark/dark_tds.md

 Several 0.8 mm thick samples of tungsten were self-damaged and annealing before being used to perform a TDS measurement.

+The diffusivity of tungsten in the FESTIM model is as measured by Holzner et al. {cite}`holzner_2020`.

 An ion beam with an incident flux of $5.79 \times 10^{19} \ \mathrm{D \ m^{-2} \ s^{-1}}$ was turned on for $72 \ \mathrm{h}$ with an implantation temperature of $370 \ \mathrm{K}$.
 The sample then rested for $12 \ \mathrm{h}$ at $295 \ \mathrm{K}$ before beginning the TDS measurement at $300 \ \mathrm{K}$ with a temperature ramp of $0.05 \ \mathrm{K}/s$.

 To reproduce this experiment, six traps are needed: 1 intrinsic trap and 5 neutron induced traps.